hcplayer1988/Videoflix/README.md

 ### Issue: Video shows 404 after upload

-The HLS conversion runs in the background and may take a few seconds to minutes.
-Wait for the conversion to complete before trying to play the video.
-You can monitor the progress in the Docker logs:
+The HLS conversion runs in the background and takes a few seconds to minutes depending on video length.
+Monitor progress:

 ```powershell
 docker-compose logs web --tail=50